 The Valencia Project

-Led by a team of award-winning journalists and professors with international experience, students will explore the ancient neighborhoods and bohemian hideaways of Valencia to flush out stories about a city that brims with historic tradition and dazzling nightlife.
-Considered by Lonely Planet, “a vibrant, friendly, mildly chaotic place,” Valencia is a perfect spot for energetic reporters seeking adventure and a foreign experience beyond the usual.
+Led by a team of award-winning journalists and professors with international experience, students will explore the ancient neighborhoods and bohemian hideaways of Valencia to flesh out stories about a city that brims with historic tradition and dazzling nightlife.
+Considered by Lonely Planet “a vibrant, friendly, mildly chaotic place,” Valencia is a perfect spot for energetic reporters seeking adventure and practice reporting overseas.

-There is much to discover and report about in the neighborhoods, beaches and cultural sites of Valencia.
-The beaches are only 15 minutes away from the center of town.
-Valencia has great public transportation with a subway, tram and bus service that connects the whole city.
+There is much to discover and report about in the neighborhoods and cultural sites of Valencia.
+The beaches are less than 10 minutes away from the center of town.
+Valencia has great public transportation, with a subway, tram and bus service that connects the whole city.

 - Guided tour of The City of Arts and Sciences